 - Sift together dry ingredients in a large bowl: 1 cup all-purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt, ¼ teaspoon ground cinnamon and ⅛ teaspoon ground ginger.
 Add ½ cup white sugar and stir to combine.
 Reserve.

-- Whisk 1 egg, ⅓ cup vegetable oil and ½ teaspoon vanilla extract in a medium bowl.
+- Whisk 1 egg, ⅓ cup vegetable oil and ½ teaspoon vanilla extract in a separate medium bowl.
 Do not beat, but mix well until no streaks of egg whites remain.

 - Add ⅔ cup mashed bananas and stir.